Heading to Kauai on a budget? Keep scrolling to find out my top 10 things to do on Kauai for under $10!

 3. Walk through Kauai’s historical landmarks!

-The Koloa Heritage Trail is a 10-mile tour through some of the most important events and history on Kauai.
+The Koloa Heritage Trail is a 10-mile tour through some of the most important events and history on the Garden Island.

 Visitors can explore everything from Spouting Horn near Poipu to a Buddhist Temple built in 1910.